Cyb10101/dev-vm-linux/usage.md

 ### Convert SSH Key to Putty Key

-Can be accessed via Windows Share, for example for Putty or HeidiSQL.
+Generate a putty key.
+Is useful if you want to connect later using Putty or HeidiSQL.
+You can later use the windows release or copy it to your computer via SSH.

 ```Shell
 puttygen /home/user/.ssh/id_rsa -o /var/www/id_rsa.ppk
 ```

-### Git konfigurieren
+### Configure Git

 Enter your own name & e-mail.